justteaco/dearloveletters/README.md

 # Improvements

 I plan to advance and improve this app.
+By adding a map to it for the user can locate other memebers and penapals from across the world.
+I want to add a mailbox so the member can find their letters seamlessly.
+I want to add a pop quiz that helps the member with their feelings and finding herbs to match.

+# Key Learning

+* Sass
+* Python
+* MongoDB